Pathagoras offers much more power and flexibility to choices made in response to <<*AskOptions* . . . >> blocks than at first may meet the eye.

 <<*AskOptions*!Fruit!Apples/Bananas/Cherries/Dates*>>

-If the user selects Apples and Cherries, the groupname !Fruit! is explicitly set to "1,3".
+If the user selects Apples and Cherries, the groupname !Fruit! is explicitly set to "1,3" (the positions of the selections in the list).

 Additionally the individual elements of the <<*AskOptions* . . .>> are implicitly assigned a True/False value that can be used for calculations and evaluations anywhere in the document as if it were assigned via individual <<*AskOptional* . . . >> requests for each element.